Nikon Z6 II vs Pentax K-5 II

 Studio photographers will appreciate that the Pentax K-5 II (unlike the Z6 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Z6 II is a recent model that features in the current product line-up of Nikon.
-In contrast, the K-5 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-5 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-5 II was succeeded by the Pentax K-3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.
+Further information on the features and operation of the Z6 II and K-5 II can be found, respectively, in the Nikon Z6 II Manual (free pdf) or the online Pentax K-5 II Manual.

 So what is the bottom line?
 Is the Nikon Z6 II better than the Pentax K-5 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.